edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 rmk cluster capi destroy
 ```

-> After the cluster is destroyed, RMK will delete the previously created SSH key and also delete the context
+> After the cluster is destroyed, RMK will delete the previously created SSH key and the context
 > for the target Kubernetes cluster.

 ### Provisioning or destroying Azure AKS Kubernetes clusters